tfiroze/DublinBikesWebApplication/README.md

 ## Note

-Replace your googlemap api key in the html file and your aws rds credentials in the flask app.
+Replace your Google Maps api key in the HTML file and your AWS RDS credentials in the flask app.

 ## Features